 Independence and Accountability

-To provide the requisite independence, the Office of Audit and Advisory Services personnel report to the University Auditor, who is administratively responsible to the President and functionally accountable to the Business Affairs Committee of the Board of Visitors.
-Any decision to terminate the University Auditor must be approved by the Business Affairs Committee.
+To provide the requisite independence, Audit and Advisory Services personnel report to the University Auditor, who is administratively responsible to the President and functionally accountable to the Business Affairs and Audit Committee of the Board of Visitors.
+Any decision to terminate the University Auditor must be approved by the Business Affairs and Audit Committee.

-The University Auditor as well as the Office of Audit and Advisory Services staff are authorized to:
+The University Auditor as well as the Audit and Advisory Services staff are authorized to:

 - Have unrestricted access to all functions, records, property, and personnel.

-- Have full and free access to the President and/or the Business Affairs Committee.
+- Have full and free access to the President and/or the Business Affairs and Audit Committee.

 - Allocate resources, set frequencies, select subjects, determine scopes of work, and apply the techniques required to accomplish audit objectives.